napfy/WebBench/README.md

 # WebBench
-Do Benchmark with web UI.
+Drive Benchmark with web UI.

 ## How to